LiquidEngine/Docs/docs/manual/working-with-entities/mesh.md

 ![Mesh component](./img/mesh.png)

-The component in the inspector shows the reference to the component and the number of geometries the component has.

-You can create or update a mesh component by dragging a mesh asset to the drag and drop area.
+You can update the mesh by dragging a new mesh asset to the drag and drop area.